 - Anoxic brain damage

-Insofar as a backyard pool often meets these criteria, it may be deemed an attractive nuisance under New York law.
+When a backyard pool often meets these criteria, it may be an attractive nuisance under New York law.

 Potential Defenses to Premises Liability Claims

 When a victim sustains anoxic brain injury by nearly drowning in a privately-owned pool, the property owner will likely have a range of potential defenses to a claim for damages.